tejasonweb/VaccineSlotFinderPune/README.md

         pip install requests

-Once done, download the script and input file and run it.
+Once done, download the script + input file and run it.

 SAMPLE OUTPUT